Sparkle Craft – Milk and Oatmeal Soap

-In this week's So Many Fairies story, “Fairy Feathers,” Anna loves the garden and the woods because that is where her best friends live — the fairies.
+In the So Many Fairies story “Fairy Feathers,” Anna loves the garden and the woods because that is where her best friends live — the fairies.
 But school is a different matter.

 Between dry winter air and summer bugs and poison ivy — even without catching the chicken pox, like Anna — a person can spend a good part of the year with itchy skin.
 For millennia, one way humans have solved that problem is by bathing in milk.